CLSherrod/clsherrod.github.io/_pages/about.md

 ## Writing & Creative Work

-I write essays, books, and reflections on:
+I write essays and courses on:
 - Living well
 - Making meaningful work
 - Creativity and attention
 - Life design and simplicity

 My writing is intentionally:
 - Clear
 - Grounded
 - Free of hype